 Oestradiol is a type of oestrogen, which is the major sex hormone in women and is secreted by the ovarian follicles.
 As the follicles grow and develop each month they produce oestradiol, so having a blood test to check your oestradiol levels is important to measure not only the number of follicles and eggs being produced but also how healthy they are.

-Follicle size needed for IVF
+Ovarian follicle size needed for IVF

 As preparation for IVF treatment, it can be recommended to undergo ovarian stimulation.
 This consists of the administration of daily injections which cause the ovaries, instead of producing a single ovum which is what they do naturally each month, to produce more oocytes so that a larger number of embryos can be obtained.
 Producing a larger quantity of available eggs can, of course, increase the chances of treatment being successful.